 The costs of Central Support departments, such as Financial Services, Legal Services and accommodation, are procured from Dumfries & Galloway Council.
 The cost of these is based on services provided to SWestrans during the year.
-In accordance with SeRCoP, the costs of Corporate and Democratic Core have been identified and reported separately within the Comprehensive Income & Expenditure Statement.

 k) Property, Plant & Equipment

 Assets which have a physical substance and are held for use in the provision of services, for rental to others or for administrative purposes and that are expected to be used during more than one financial year are classified as Property, Plant & Equipment.